sirajadam/golang/README.md

 # What ?

-This repo will mostly contain Algorithms and Data Structures
+This repo will mostly contain Algorithms and Data Structures written in Go

 # Why ?